TERMS OF ENGAGEMENT

 If you rely on a private ruling you have received, the Commissioner must administer the law in the way set out in the ruling, unless it is found to be incorrect and applying the law correctly would lead to a better outcome for you.
 Where you disagree with the decision in the private ruling, or the Commissioner fails to issue such a ruling, you can lodge an objection against the ruling if it relates to income tax, fuel tax credit or fringe benefits tax.
 Your time limits in lodging an objection will depend on whether you are issued an assessment for the matter (or period) covered by the private ruling.

-This engagement will start upon acceptance of the terms of engagement by the Client in line with this brochure.
-We will not deal with earlier periods unless the Client specifically asks us to do so and we agree.
+This engagement will start upon acceptance of the terms of engagement by you in line with this brochure.
+We will not deal with earlier periods unless you specifically ask us to do so and we agree.

 The fee arrangement is based on the expected amount of time and the level of staff required to complete the taxation engagement services as agreed.
 This fee arrangement may be subject to change depending on the circumstances specific to the engagement.
 As you may appreciate, to accurately estimate the time it will take to fulfil the engagement is difficult, hence as a practice, our default charge is based on a ‘time-spent basis’.